 • The Metropolitan Opera, which was founded in 1883, has never staged an opera by a Black composer.

 The white framework of U.S. classical music history implies that there weren't any African American operas for the Met to perform.
 But that's not true.

 John Thomas Douglass, who was born in 1847 and whose mother was a slave, wrote a three-act opera, Virginia's Ball, in 1868.
 It was premiered in New York City at the Stuyvesant Institute and is probably the first opera by an African American.
 Harry Lawrence Freeman wrote 23 operas in the late 1800s and early 1900s, and Scott Joplin even wrote one, Treemonisha, in 1911 (although it wasn't given a complete performance until 1972).

-Terence Blanchard's Fire Shut Up in My Bones will be the first opera by an African American composer to be performed at the Met when it's staged in the fall, 138 years after the company was founded.
+Terence Blanchard's Fire Shut Up in My Bones was the first opera by a Black composer to be performed at the Met in 2021, 138 years after the company was founded.

 Ewell hesitated when asked to suggest classical recordings for listeners who want to venture beyond systemic classical barriers, because, he says, that doesn't solve the problem.
 But he does recommend Maria Corley's album Soulscapes, which features solo piano works composed by women of color, including Florence Price, Valerie Capers and Undine Smith Moore, who wrote her own music theory textbook, featuring music by Black composers, in 1969.

 Love the music?